 Security+ Study Guide: Complete 2026 Exam Prep Plan

 You've decided to get Security+ certified.
 Great choice—it's the foundation for a cybersecurity career.
+If your goal is landing a SOC analyst role, this roadmap shows you what the path looks like from zero to your first security job.

 But here's the problem: most study guides tell you WHAT to study, not HOW to study.
 You end up reading for weeks without actually learning anything.